How to Get Started Creating a Meal Plan

 3. Plan your meals – You now have both sale items and recipes at your fingertips, which means you’re ready to plan.
 Sit down and look at the five to seven nights you have to work with.
 Consider meals that can be made ahead of time and frozen.

 Consider meals that generate leftovers so you don’t have to cook every night.
 Also look to make sure you’re providing a well-rounded meal.
 For example, hamburgers alone aren’t a healthy meal.
-IF you add cole slaw and sweet potato fries then you’re providing more nutrients.
+If you add cole slaw and sweet potato fries then you’re providing more nutrients.
 And if cabbage and sweet potatoes are on sale then you’re really doing well!

 4. Make a list – Make a list of the ingredients you need for the entire week’s worth of food.
 Don’t forget to check your staples like bread, milk and eggs.